 Steven Haworth is an award-winning playwright living in New York.
 HIs plays have been performed in New York, Los Angeles, Chicago, Pittsburgh, Oregon and New Zealand.
-They include Little Fishes produced Off-Broadway at Abingdon Theatre, [home] ...
-Or The Quest for the Lost Tablet of Ur at Zoo District, his free adaptation of Flight by Mikail Bulgakov was produced by Open Fist, Fernando was a winner of both the 2011 Ashland New Play Festival in Ashland, OR and the 2009 First Look Festival in Los Angeles, among many others.
+They include Little Fishes produced Off-Broadway at Abingdon Theatre; [home] ...
+Or The Quest for the Lost Tablet of Ur at Zoo District; his free adaptation of Flight by Mikail Bulgakov produced by Open Fist; and Fernando which opened the 2017 Ice Factory Festival in New York; among many others.

 He has seen his plays developed by A.S.K.
 Theatreworks, Echo Theatre, Ensemble Studio Theatre, E.S.T.
 Los Angeles, Abingdon Theatre, Circle Rep, Circle West, The Ohio Theatre, The New Ohio Theatre, the Carnegie Mellon Showcase of New Plays, and The Lark.